ACR 15 adds High Dynamic Range Output

 See the video below for details on how to enable and use HDR in ACR 15.

-Note: I’ve created a comprehensive set of resources at gregbenzphotography.com/hdr (including sample images, HDR screen tests, a free e-book, and much more).
+Be sure to see the comprehensive resources at gregbenzphotography.com/hdr (including sample images, HDR screen tests, a free e-book, and much more).

 Greg Benz Photography